thelang-io/docs.thelang.io/docs/api/primitives/array.md

 - if value is negative then array length is added to it.
 - if value is less than array length then `0` value is used.
 - if value is greater than array length then array length is used.
-- if value positioned before or it equals **start** then nothing is extracted.
+- if value positioned before or equals **start** then nothing is extracted.

 ## `Array.str()`
 Returns a string representing the object.